Skip to content

 The interior of the battery has pouch cells, which are lightweight and becoming more popular with battery manufacturers.
 Heating pads are placed around the outside of the cells, and temperature sensors are placed inside the battery.

 Battery technology includes a Bluetooth BT-2 module that you plug into the battery.
-A display that is connected at the same port is also available, although both cannot be used at the same time.
+A display connected at the same port is also available, although both cannot be used simultaneously.

 An activation switch is included to turn off the battery and BMS while the battery is in storage.
-This preserves the life of the battery and prevents over-discharge while the battery is in hibernation.
+This preserves the battery’s life and prevents over-discharge while the battery is in hibernation.

 Advantages

-• Technology – Renogy is always innovating, and this battery has features like Bluetooth, display, monitoring application, heat, on/off switch, etc.
+• Technology – Renogy is constantly innovating, and this battery has features like Bluetooth, display, monitoring application, heat, on/off switch, etc.

 • Hibernation – This unique feature allows you to turn/off the battery and BMS on/off.
 This allows you to store and prolong the battery’s life when it is not in use.